domapic/domapic-base/README.md

 name | String | Server name | domapic
 port | Number | Http port | 53152
 ssl | Boolean | Secured http server | true

+## Database
+___

+Domapic can use Nedb or MongoDB.

+By default, Domapic will use Nedb as database if not "mongodb" option is provided.
+This was made for making simpler the installation process, and to make able to use it in environments in which you can´t use MongoDB.
+But, it is better if you install your own mongodb database and pass the mongodb connection string URI as "mongodb" option to the server.

 ## Users
 ___